jju/jju.github.io/content/races/250920-jimhornergrandprix2025.md

 > * Location: [Capilano Park](../capilanopark/) Edmonton
 > * Course: [stravalink](http://www.strava.com/segments/35448229)

-This course was longer than we use for Wednesday Night training races, and man could I ever feel it.
+This course was the version where you do the offcamber climbs right off the start line which is a tough way to get your legs under you.
+It's also longer than we use for Wednesday Night training races, and man could I ever feel it, especially hauling myself up the runup.
 But even in the Sport category I did not get lapped!
 I fought hard for 25th place but couldn't quite manage to catch Mike Beauchamp from Peloton.
 ## Results

 * [ABA Results](https://zone4.ca/race/2025-09-20/558ab832/results)